zeebe-io/hacktoberfest/CONTRIBUTOR_EXPERIENCE.md

 If you put links in your documentation so that someone can see something wrong or missing, click a link, correct it and submit a Pull Request, people are more likely to do it.

 If you make it a single click from your README to report a bug, with a template that they can fill out, people are more likely to do it.
-@TODO: value prop to maintainer.
+This also makes your job easier, because you are not constantly going back to ask users for the details you need to triage and assess their issues / contributions.

 If you want people to search existing bug reports first, then give them a link to the existing issues filter, with instructions to search, followed by a link to open a new issue.